tudat-team/tudat-space/docs/source/_src_api/propagation_setup/dynamics_types/multi_type.rst

 Tudat permits the propagation of any combination of types of dynamics, for any number of bodies One example is the simulation of coupled translational-rotational dynamics of one or more bodies, or the combined translational and mass dynamics of a body (e.g. spacecraft under thrust).
 N

-To define multi-type propagaor settings, you must first define the propagaor settings for each type of dynamics separately, after which you combine these using the TODO function, as follows:
+To define multi-type propagator settings, you must first define the propagaor settings for each type of dynamics separately, after which you combine these using the TODO function, as follows:

     .. tabs::